-NOVA Alert: Important emergency alerts, notifications and updates are sent to all registered devices, including cell phone (via SMS/texting); email account (work, home, other); and smartphone/mobile devices.
-Students and employees may opt into the NOVA Alert system when entering cell phone information into the University's records management system, Novasis.
-To provide information for NOVAalert, go to myNOVA (www.mynova.villanova.edu) and search for the "Nova Alert Sign-up" task item.
+Nova Alert: Important emergency alerts, notifications and updates are sent to all registered devices, including cell phone (via SMS/texting); email account (work, home, other); and smartphone/mobile devices.
+Students and employees may opt into the Nova Alert system when entering cell phone information into the University's records management system, Novasis.
+To provide information for Nova Alert, go to myNova https://mynova.villanova.edu/ and search for the "Nova Alert Sign-up" task item.